6 Ways to Recover Overwritten Excel File in Windows 11/10/8/7

 - Locate your current saved-over Excel file or opt to create a new one with the same name as the Excel file that has been overwritten.

 - Now right-click on this Excel file and choose to open its "Properties".

 - On the menu tab, choose the "Previous Versions" button, then select the version you want to restore or the latest version of the file you have.

 That's it!
 Your overwritten file will be restored to you.

-The final solution you can try is the use of a professional data recovery software to recover your overwritten excel file.
+The final solution you can try is professional data recovery software to recover your overwritten excel file.
 With a plethora of professional data recovery tools available online, you may be wondering which is the most reliable one to use.
 Wonder no more because the one tool you can trust for secure recovery of your overwritten Excel files is the Recoverit Data Recovery tool.
-Recoverit is an expert tool that supports data recovery in different formats such as Excel files, zipped files, images, videos, as well as audio.
+Recoverit is an expert tool that supports data recovery in different formats such as Excel files, zipped files, images, videos, and audio.

-Although it is a professional tool, Recoverit Data Recovery is easy to navigate through, as its interface is quite friendly.
-You can use the tool in any of your Windows OS versions, as well as in Mac-based operating systems.
-If you have deleted files, formatted your system, or lost files through corrupted SD cards, external and internal hard drives that are damaged crashed systems, Recoverit can help you retrieve such files.
+Although it is a professional tool, Recoverit Data Recovery is easy to navigate, as its interface is quite friendly.
+You can use the tool in any of your Windows OS versions and Mac-based operating systems.
+If you have deleted files, formatted your system, or lost files through corrupted SD cards and external and internal hard drives that are damaged by crashed systems, Recoverit can help you retrieve such files.

-Download Recoverit Data Recovery and install it in your computer, then recover your overwritten Excel files in the three-step method below:
+Download Recoverit Data Recovery and install it on your computer, then recover your overwritten Excel files in the three-step method below: